kai687/sphinxawesome-theme/docs/how-to/use.md

 ---
+myst:
   html_meta:
     description: |
       Learn how to add the Awesome Theme to your Sphinx documentation, how to configure the theme, and how to use its features.
 ---

 # Use the theme